ImTom6/IRP_2026/Methylation Analysis/README.md

 Both pipelines output stacked bar charts estimating the proportions of different tissue types, along with a .csv that can be used to produce your own graphs.

 Specific requirements and citations can be found within the directories for each pipeline.

+This research used the ALICE High Performance Computing facility at the University of Leicester.